Chinese Grand Prix for the International Michelin Challenge Bibendum

-What is it like to buy and own a car in China?
+PRC – What is it like to buy and own a car in China?
 Are muscle and tuner cars hot and are they available?
-Follow us as we careen around corners filled with bicycles that have no lights, people that have no reflective gear and the largest per car capita death in the world.
+Follow us as we careen about corners filled with bicycles that have no lights, people that have no reflective gear, and the largest per car capita death in the world.
 Were looking under the hood of Shanghai, China.

 Last Thursday, October 14th, Edouard Michelin, CEO Michelin, hosted a symposium while at the Challenge Bibendum in Shanghai China.
-Entitled, Whats next: vision of key decision makers.
+Entitled, What’s next: a vision of key decision-makers.
 One of the Chinese guys got up and said that by the time he got through speaking three people would be dead from a car accident.
 He spoke for ten minutes.
 That equals 160,000 deaths a year.
-According to the World Health Organization (WHO)that figure is low.
+According to the World Health Organization (WHO), that figure is low.

-A report from Who estimates that 600 people are killed and around 45,000 people are injured on Chinas roads every days.
+A report from Who estimates that 600 people are killed and around 45,000 people are injured on Chinese roads every day.

 Tom Libby, senior analyst Power Information Network, says that 60% of cars in America are financed.
-If America increased it’s restrictions on financing their would be a group of people who could not get financing and would not be able to purchase a car.
+If America increased its restrictions on financing there would be a group of people who could not get financing and would not be able to purchase a car.
 The same is happening in China.
 Libby sites China’s credit restrictions with the decrease in sales.

-The International Herald Tribune announced that Volkswagen China will be offering financing.
+The International Herald Tribune announced that Volkswagen China will be offering to finance.
 Volkswagen can offer up to 80 percent of the purchase price and a balloon loan that defers as much as 20 percent of the total cost to the final installment.
 Three-year loans will be 3.88 percent,

 Auffhammer is concerned about non-performing loans (NPL) as well.
 “Chinese have had a cultural bias against taking on debt, therefore they have no credit rating.
 There is a worry about banks going belly-up by NPLs.”

-Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and are on track to purchase 2.5 million for 2004.
+Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and is on track to purchase 2.5 million for 2004.
 The average price for a new car is around $20,000.
-The top sellers are Volkswagen Passat, Buick Regal and Honda Accord.
+The top sellers are the Volkswagen Passat, Buick Regal, and Honda Accord.

 Yongda Auto sells an average of 1,800 Excelles a month, ranging in price from 129,800 CNY ($15,673) to 179,800 CNY ($21,710).